Is your facility fighting COVID-19 with proper hygiene? Click here to find out more

 Price Comparision

 Our formula divides the bottle price by this estimated amount of sodium hydroxide.
-This shows that the active ingredient costs nearly twice as much per litre in Product X, due to the lower concentrate.
+This shows that the cost per litre is nearly twice as much in Product Y, due to the lower concentrate.

-Also, Product X’s lower level of sodium hydroxide will influence usage.
+Also, Product Y’s lower level of sodium hydroxide will influence usage.

 An automatic dishwasher will dispense more chemical to compensate for the reduced effectiveness.